jai-x/wasd2018/README.md

 based icons in the user interface, under the MIT license.

-The broadcast graphics use the [anime.js](http://animejs.com) JavaScript animation engine for animation on screen elements, under the MIT license.
+The broadcast graphics use the [anime.js](http://animejs.com) JavaScript animation engine for animating on screen elements, under the MIT license.

 This bundle uses [livesplit-core](https://github.com/LiveSplit/livesplit-core) timing library, under the MIT license.